department-of-veterans-affairs/va.gov-platform-architecture/rfc/README.md

 ## Footnotes

-[^1]: Note that this approval is _not an approval of the content_ of the RFC, but instead _reflects approval that the process was followed_ as outlined in this document.
+[^1]: Note that the Pull Request approval is  _not an approval of the content_ of the RFC, but instead _reflects approval that the process was followed_ as outlined in this document.